Rotary Youth Exchange builds peace.

 What are the rules of Rotary Youth Exchange?

 The Rotary Youth Exchange program its accredited through the United States Department of State within is mission of citizen diplomacy.
-Exchange students are considered citizen ambassadors of their countries and are therefore held to very high standards of conduct, often higher than the standards expected in their own homes and/or of their peers at school.
-Furthermore, Rotary International sponsors and contributes a lot of money and thousands of volunteer hours toward this mission of peace.
-We at Rotary contribute our time, talents and dollars toward achieving the goal of creating a generation of future leaders who have peace and goodwill as a cornerstone of their thinking.
+Exchange students are considered citizen ambassadors of their countries and are therefore held to very high standards of conduct, perhaps higher standards than are expected in their own homes and/or of their peers at school.
+Furthermore, Rotary International donates a lot of money and thousands of volunteer hours toward this mission of peace.
+We at Rotary contribute our time, talents and dollars toward achieving the goal of creating a generation of future leaders: Our exchange students are expected to exhibit and exemplify best behavior because they are representing not only themselves, but also Rotary and their country as well.

-The rules are provided to the exchange student and they are given extensive training during two orientations before exchange and again during an inbound orientation once in the host country.
+Exchange students are given extensive training during two orientations before exchange and again during an inbound orientation upon arrival in the host country.
 The student is provided continuous counseling throughout the exchange year to make sure they maintain the high standards of conduct required.

 A major infraction of the rules, for example, engaging in illegal activities and/or activities which negatively reflect on the student and the program, will be grounds for immediate release from the program and return.